 Dwelling Unit.
 A structure including one (1) or more habitable rooms arranged, occupied, or intended to be occupied by not more than one (1) family with facilities for living, sleeping, cooking, and eating.
 An ADU is part of the Dwelling Unit.

 Final Action.
 The DRB action taken upon the Final Review of an Application, including a Certificate of Approval, Certificate of Approval Major/Minor Amendment, and BHI/BSE/BSR.
-A Final Action shall consist of a motion to approve (with or without conditions) or deny an application.
+A Final Action shall consist of a motion to approve (with or without conditions) or deny an application followed by a vote of the DRB.
 An action to continue an Application is not deemed to be a Final Action.

 Final Plan.
 The construction drawings phase of the project considering all Sketch Plan approval conditions and finalizing the plans for Improvements.